+State here other researches that use EEG, such as those of Jay’s… Then proceed to your domain, which is stories…

 Your domain – stories – why?

 Stories elicit emotions… how does this affect who?

+Rephrase the paragraph below.
+Begin with what a story is…

 In order to fully understand the connection of emotions and stories, studying what constitutes a story is important.
 According to Faas (2002), a story is a piece of art that can affect a person on an emotional level.
 The form of a story is differs from other types of text since it contains elements that is ‘enriching’ to the story.
 Another important element of a story is the content of the story.
 In order to emotionally affect the reader, the story should have a character that the reader can identify with and in order to do that, the idea of a main character or protagonist comes into play.
 This is one of the most important element of a story, next would be the events that would further the story; events can be think of as a description of a situation and also supplies the necessary information to make the story whole (Faas, 2002).
 In order to further make the story complete, it would also need states which would later lead to the climax of the story.
 Without events and states in a story, it would be just a description of some static situation wherein elements in the story would not make sense to the reader (Faas, 2002).
 With this in mind, it can be said that stories are a system of associations between the elements, events, and their surroundings.
 Those associations can be categorized as causal, where a character causes an event to take place, or temporal, wherein an event happened either before or after another event.
 Those associations are then the link between the elements (Faas, 2002).